Review of Dreamworld – Australia’s Biggest Theme Park

 Things to know about Dreamworld before you go

-- there is free, on-site parking
+- Free on-site parking is available

-- tickets are cheaper if you book online, compared to gate prices
+- Tickets are cheaper if you book online, compared to gate prices

 - Dreamworld is open from 10 am until 5 pm, 7 days per week